clixpesa/clixpesa-website/src/content/roscas.md

+---
+title: Clixpesa Roscas
+desc: "How Clixpesa is Digitizing Chamas: The Future of RoSCAs"
+slug: roscas
+---

 ## Digitizing Chamas: The Future of RoSCAs

 Chamas, also known as Rotating Savings and Credit Associations (RoSCAs), have long been a cornerstone of communal finance across many cultures.
 They empower groups of people to pool resources, save together, and provide mutual financial support.